Product formulas for basic hypergeometric series by evaluations of Askey--Wilson polynomials: Overview and revisitation of terminating -balanced summations

-\end{cor} \begin{rem} A direct proof of Corollary~\ref{cor:n6}, say by induction, appears to be quite challenging.
-Of course, terminating summations such as the summation in \eqref{eq:n6} can principally be proved in an automatic fashion using computer algebra with implementations of well-known algorithms (and their $q$-analogues), such as those due to Gosper, Zeilberger, and Petkov{\v{s}}ek (cf.\ \cite{PauleSchorn,PetWilfZeil}). \end{rem}
+\begin{rem} We believe that to find direct proofs of Corollaries~\ref{cor:310s} and \ref{cor:n6}, say by induction, would be quite a challenge, even though terminating summations such as the summations in \eqref{eq:310s} and \eqref{eq:n6} can principally be proved in an automatic fashion using computer algebra with implementations of well-known algorithms (and their $q$-analogues), such as those due to Gosper, Zeilberger, and Petkov{\v{s}}ek (cf.\ \cite{PauleSchorn,PetWilfZeil}). \end{rem}

-\subsection{Quadratic special values for Askey--Wilson polynomials}
+\subsection{$q$-Quadratic special values for Askey--Wilson polynomials}